microsoft/TypeScript-wiki/Breaking-Changes.md

 TypeScript 1.6 removes the `preferGlobal` flag from package.json.
 If you rely on this behaviour please use `npm install -g typescript`.

+#### Decorators are checked as call expressions

+Starting with 1.6, decorators type checking is more accurate; the compiler will checks a decorator expression as a call expression with the decorated entity as a parameter.
+This can cause error to be reported that were not in previous releases.

 # TypeScript 1.5

 For full list of breaking changes see the [breaking change issues](https://github.com/Microsoft/TypeScript/issues?q=is%3Aissue+milestone%3A%22TypeScript+1.5%22+label%3A%22breaking+change%22).